Overview: who were (are) the Diggers?

 issue of the Free City News street sheets distributed in San Francisco,

-events.
-Various interpretations of the cryptic symbology of the poster evolved, but the
+cycle of street events.
+Various interpretations of the poster's cryptic symbology

-1% of their profits to the Free City Bank to fund various activities such as the Free Food
+City Bank to fund various activities such as the Free Food Distribution

 Heads and hands of the Tong Warriors, 8-1/2" x 11" stencil used as cut-out in